 With that being said, we cannot stress enough that the risks of CFD trading are equal to that of the advantages.
 This is especially true if you are going to trade on margin with significant leverage in place.
 Always make sure that you implement a stop-loss order on your trade position so that you can mitigate any major losses that you may have sustained.
 Aside from that, turn CFD trading to your advantage by keeping our expert tips in mind when you try this mode of trading out yourself.
 Check out our daytrading guide for more advice on how to use a new trading strategy or learn how to fully answer the question “what is a lot?”

 CFDs can be tricky to understand and can be even trickier to navigate.
-That is why our guide will help you to better understand how you can safely buy and sell CFDs without sustaining any severe losses to your overall capital.
+That is why our guide will help you to better understand how you can safely use a CFD trading platform without sustaining any severe losses to your overall capital.

-Just like every other financial instrument available on a brokerage platform you are likely to run into some additional costs when conducting your trades.
+Just like every other financial instrument available on broker websites and accounts you are likely to run into some additional costs when conducting your trades.
 As such, our guide has put together some of the most important of these costs for you to bear in mind when you go forward with your own CFD trades.

 Our CFD trading guide will teach you all you need to know about CFDs.
 You will be able to answer the question “what is a CFD stock?” in no time at all.
 We also give you answers to questions like “what does CFD stand for?” and “what is a CFD account?”